hsf-training/hsf-training-reana-webpage/_episodes/02-first-example.md

 exercises: 5
 questions:
 - "How to run analyses on REANA cloud?"
+- "What are the basic REANA command-line client usage scenarios?"
+- "How to monitor my analysis using REANA web interface?"
 objectives:
-- "Get hands-on experience with reana-client"
+- "Get hands-on experience with REANA command-line client"
 keypoints:
-- "Use reana-client to run containerised workflows on remote compute clouds"
+- "Use `reana-client` rich command-line client to run containerised workflows from your laptop on remote compute clouds"
+- "Before running analysis remotely, check locally its correctness via `validate` command"
+- "As always, when it doubt, use the `--help` command-line argument"
 ---
 ## Overview